pyanush/devops_crash/README.md

   *Responsibilities:* created server app at Django/Rest API, client app at React and created website using HTML, CSS, JS. |
 * **2020 sep - present - _«__Trans-GPS__ »_** - software engineer.
   System for GPS monitoring public transport, includes a web-application, a mobile app and a smart stop with info scoreboard.
-  *Responsibilities:* add new features to backend, create frontend for React. |
+  *Responsibilities:* add new features to backend, create frontend for React.

-____
-#### Education

-* **_2007 - 2011_** - Chernivtsi Polytechnic College.
-Specialization Development, productionand service of electronic device.
-Qualification of Junior Specialist in radioengineering.

-* **_2011 - 2014_** - Yuriy Fedkovych Chernivtsi National University.
-Specialization RadioEngineering and Information Security.
-Qualifications Specialists degree in Radio Engineering. |
 ____
 #### Courses

 * **2019** Python Core.
 SoftServe Academy
 * **2020** QA Test Automation with Python.
 SoftServe Academy